-Anxiety had become George’s way of life for over five years, but it was his rising blood pressure and heart palpitations that brought the 46 year old to IMI.
+Anxiety had become George’s way of life for over five years, but it was his rising blood pressure that brought the 46 year old to IMI.
 Recognising George’s health issues were interconnected, our naturopath identified and treated the various lifestyle factors that were affecting George’s health.
-She also referred him to one of our Osteopaths.
+She also referred him to one of our osteopaths.

 Unbeknown to George, his anxiety was an underlying cause of his physical symptoms.
-Physical and emotional wellbeing are contingent upon each other, our Osteopath explains.
+Physical and emotional wellbeing are contingent upon each other, as explained by an IMI osteopath.
 “Anxiety triggers consistent responses in the physical body: when you feel anxious, your stomach naturally contracts and shifts higher beneath the diaphragm and base of the heart.
 This explains why you may lose your appetite or experience stomach ‘butterflies’,” she says.

 In a short-term state of anxiety, stomach contractions and the slight inflation of the lungs as you hold your breath cause the heart to contract harder and faster.
 This pumps circulation around the body, which can help in moments when you need to think and act on our feet.

 “But in a chronic state of anxiety, the stomach takes energy from the heart and structurally restricts the space that the heart expands into.
-Longer term, contractions of the stomach can apply anatomical tension to the heart, which can contribute to palpitations and arrhythmias,” she says.
+Longer term, contractions of the stomach can apply anatomical tension to the heart,” she says.

-Anxiety had triggered George’s heart palpitations, but what had triggered his severe anxiety?
+Anxiety had triggered George’s cardiovascular issues, but what had triggered his severe anxiety?

 Kinesiology – a non-invasive therapy – is based on the premise that any problems arising within the meridians will eventually be reflected in the body.
 The body is a truth detector and though muscle testing, kinesiologists can identify blockages and inbuilt belief systems from the way the body does or doesn’t push back.